Alliance for Graduate Education and the Professoriate (AGEP)

 West Texas A&M University has joined with the Texas A&M University System (TAMUS) to bring the Alliance for Graduate Education and the Professoriate (AGEP) program to our campus.
 This opportunity endows graduate students with extra money in the form of Performance-Based Scholarships and Conference Travel Funding.
 It also provides resources for Social and Collaborative Networks across TAMUS - 11 Universities total - in addition to Professional Development and Grant-Writing Workshops.

 The focus of AGEP is to aid graduate students in the science, technology, engineering, and mathematical (STEM), behavioral sciences such as psychology and sociology, or those in STEM-focused education disciplines by eliminating barriers, fostering a sense of community, and furnishing a 'fast-track' to completing a PhD in five years.
 We would like to see you as a professor one day.
-Your focus, as an AGEP participant, will be to play an active role in this project by utilizing the funding, networks, and workshops available.
+Your focus, as an AGEP participant, will be to play an active role in this project by utilizing the funding, networks, and various workshops available.

 Students interested in participating in AGEP must meet the National Science Foundation's eligibility requirements: